Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations

 \section{Conclusion}

 FRBs are energetic phenomena that we observe mostly from extragalactic distances.
 The QPOs recently discovered in FRB 20240114A motivate our systematic study of the crustal torsional oscillations that can be excited in a NS.
 The lower-frequency QPOs can be identified with the fundamental oscillations with various azimuthal quantum numbers, enabling us to constrain the density dependence of the nuclear symmetry energy slope parameter, $L$.
 On the other hand, the higher-frequency QPO is considered as a result of the 1st overtone, and its identification leads to another constraint on the combination of the nuclear saturation parameters, $\varsigma=(K_0^4L^5)^{1/9}$.
 This constraint on $\varsigma$ together with the constraint on $L$, obtained from the identification of the lower QPOs, produces a constraint on the incompressibility coefficient $K_0$, depending on the stellar model.
 However, $K_0$ is constrained by various terrestrial experiments, which prove to be more stringent than the constraint obtained in this study.
-That is, the experimental constraint on $K_0$ can select the stellar models consistent with this interpretation for the QPOs.
+That is, the experimental constraint on $K_0$ can select stellar models consistent with this interpretation for the QPOs.

 We caution, however, that if the observed QPOs are related to magneto-elastic oscillations (i.e., not purely crustal) due to the presence of a magnetic field higher than a few $\times 10^{15}$~G, then a mapping to non-magnetic crust modes can become systematically biased.
 The inferred $L$ and the inferred $M$-$R$ region could shift or widen substantially.
 We note that the remarkably consistent results we have obtained from a mapping to non-magnetic crustal modes suggest either global fields lower than few$\times10^{15}$~G or perhaps stronger core-confined fields with only a limited region of active crust field evolution \citep[e.g.,][]{2024MNRAS.535.2449L,Lander_2026} powering activity.
 Indeed, in the dynamical Meissner model of \cite{Lander_2026}, only neutron stars with internal fields $\lesssim 5-7\times10^{14}$~G will likely have ``standard magnetar" crust evolution to power activity, which is well within the domain of applicability of non-magnetic crustal mode models.
 Meanwhile, studies of nearby extragalactic magnetar giant flares suggest birth fields at formation (before decay) of order $4\times 10^{14} -2 \times 10^{15}$~G \citep{2025ApJ...980..211B}, still possibly in the non-magnetic crust mode domain.